jdiii/battleship-api/README.md

     - Parameters: urlsafe_game_key
     - Returns: FullGameInfo
     - Description: Returns detailed game history for requested game including all moves, all ships, and all ship positions.

-##Models Included:
- - **User**
-    - Stores unique user_name and (optional) email address.

- - **Game**
-    - Stores unique game states.
-Associated with User model via KeyProperty.

- - **Move**
- 	- Stores player moves in terms of x and y on the opponent's board.
-Child of Game.

- - **Ship**
-    - Stores ship information, including name, owner, status.
-Child of Game.
-A ship will have several child Positions representing where the ship is located and where it's been hit by opponent Moves.

- - **Position**
-    - Stores x, y coordinate of ships and whether position has been hit.
-Child of Ship.

-## Messages Included:
- - **GameForm**
-    - Representation of a Game's state.
- - **PositionForm**
-    - Position form for inbound requests to place a ship on the game board.
- - **NewGameForm**
-    - Used to create a new game between player_1 and player_2
- - **MakeMoveForm**
-    - Inbound form for a user to take a shot at an x, y coordinate on the opponent's board.
- - **MoveResponse**
-    - Outbound form to respond to a MakeMoveForm, including whether a ship was missed, hit, or sunk.
- - **MultiGamesMessage**
-    - Used to list all of a user's games.
- - **RankLineItem**
-    - Used to represent a user's win total in a GameRankings message.
- - **GameRankings**
-    - Used to list user rankings.
- - **XYMessage**
-    - Simple representation of a ship's coordinate on the board and whether it's been hit.
-Used for FullGameInfo.
- - **ShipMessage**
-    - Representation of a Ship and its associated Positions.
-Used for FullGameInfo.
- - **MoveMessage**
-    - Simple representation of a Move.
-Used for FullGameInfo.
- - **FullGameInfo**
-    - Detailed representation of a game's full history, with all child Ships and Moves.
- - **StringMessage**
-    - General purpose String container.

-## Technologies Used
-Built on Google App Engine, Cloud Data Store, Google Protocol RPC in Python